Cornea and Contact Lenses | Residency

 Health Insurance Benefits: Health and dental insurance is provided through Pacific University.

 Certificate of Completion: Once all published requirements for completion have been met, the resident will be presented with a Certificate of Completion.
+Preparing and delivering a presentation at the annual Northwest Residents Conference.
+Preparing a potentially publishable manuscript.

 Goal 1: Provide opportunities for in-depth clinical experience specializing in contact lenses and anterior segment conditions.